 The first line allows connection from any system (ALL) to sshd.
 The second line allows connection from any system in the same domain as the server (LOCAL).
-The third line matches any system whose IP address starts with 192.168. as well as the local system.
+The third line matches any system whose IP address starts 192.168. and the local system.